Week 30 of Pregnancy

 • Braxton Hicks contractions becoming more noticeable

-• Shortness of breath as baby takes up more space
+• Possible shortness of breath as baby takes up more space

 This week's tips

-• Practice pelvic floor (Kegel) exercises daily to prepare for labor and recovery
+• Practice pelvic floor exercises daily—they help with labor and postpartum recovery

-• Elevate your feet when sitting to help reduce swelling
+• Elevate your feet when resting to help reduce swelling

 Looking ahead